Military Friars who have served and presently are serving our nation, fighting for freedom.

 War on TV and in Books

-Fifty-seven members of Fenwick’s Class of 1959 served in the military during the Vietnam War, according to a plaque that hangs on the hallway wall adjacent to John Quinn’s Social Studies classroom (Room 21).
+John Schmid ’57, a First Lieutenant and Marine infantry officer, was killed in combat in Quang Nam, Vietnam, in 1965.
+Fifty-seven members of Fenwick’s Class of 1959 served in the military during the Vietnam War, according to a plaque that hangs on the hallway wall adjacent to Social Studies classroom (Room 21) of John Quinn ’76.
 Mr. Quinn and departmental colleague Jerry Lordan, O.P., Ph.D., regularly invite veteran alumni to speak to their government classes about opportunities for service.

 In the news lately has been Phil Caputo ’59 of Westchester and Berwyn.
 Caputo was a Marine in Vietnam; he also is an author and award-winning reporter/journalist.
 Caputo’s 1973 coverage of election fraud for the Chicago Tribune earned him the coveted Pulitzer Prize.
 His latest novel, Some Rise by Sin, published in 2017, is one of 16 books he has written.
 A Rumor of War, the best-selling memoir of his experiences as a platoon commander in Vietnam, was reissued this year to mark its 40th anniversary.
 Documentary film-maker Ken Burns has consulted Caputo for his new TV series on PBS “The Vietnam War,” which aired recently on WTTW Channel 11 in Chicago.